-Water therapies have a little-known but long history in the field of medicine.
 The simplicity and power of natural healing emphasize the importance of recognizing the ubiquitous, simple, and powerfully profound properties of water in transforming health and well-being.
-Perhaps our instinctive attraction to water may be that our bodies are composed of 95% water.
-We live on the water planet and studying the chemical properties of water and water’s physiological actions on the body can help us to maintain a state of optimal health.
+Perhaps our instinctive attraction to water may be that our bodies are composed of 95% water and we live on the water planet.
+Studying the chemical properties of water and water’s physiological actions on the body can help us to maintain a state of optimal health.

 Water is one of the few substances on Earth that can exist in 3 material states: solid, liquid, and gas.
 The application of ice, liquid water (hot or cold), or steam can have profound physiological effects on the body.
-The basic premise is that the temperature of the water can shift blood volume from one localized area in the body to another through the vasoconstriction or vasodilation of the capillary beds below the surface of the skin.
-This non-invasive technique is a truly holistic approach and stands on the principle that the body has a natural ability to heal itself when properly stimulated.
+The basic premise is that the temperature of the water can shift blood volume from one localized area in the body to another.
+This non-invasive technique is a truly holistic approach to medicine and stands on the principle that the body has a natural ability to heal itself when properly stimulated.

-There have been many hydrotherapy physicians throughout the ages including Dr. Simon Baruch, Sir William Osler, Dr J.H.
-Kellogg, and Dr. William Dieffenbach.
 In fact, one of the first written mentions of the use of water as medicine is from the temple of the Greek god of medicine, Asclepius.
 Hippocrates stressed the value of using various types of baths with different temperatures as a therapeutic tool to treat illnesses.
-Dr. Sebastian Kneipp was a practicing herbalist who combined many herbal therapies with water techniques and many of his origin formulas are still available today.
-Dr. Bach, who developed the Bach Flower Remedies, also combined herbal flowers with the healing properties of water.

 I have benefited greatly from my fair share of evening soaks and have restored my own sense of balance and inner peace through bath therapy.
 My hope is that others can benefit from these simple techniques and find relief from physical pain or mental stress with the healing power of water.